Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Variable Liquidation Close Factor

-The variable liquidation close factor will based on the Health Factor (HF) allow for partial of full liquidation of the borrow position.
-If the HF is <1, but >0.95, 50 % of the position collateral can be liquidated.
-However if the HF is < 0.95 100 % of the collateral can be liquidated.
+The variable liquidation close factor is based on the Health Factor (HF) and allows for partial or full liquidation of the borrow position.
+If the HF is < 1 but > 0.95, 50% of the position collateral can be liquidated.
+If the HF is < 0.95, 100% of the collateral can be liquidated.

 How much is the liquidation penalty?